 - Enjoy Pingtan and Shanghai Opera

 - Early in the morning, Shanghai's elderly can be seen in mass heading to Shanghai's parks and the People's Square to do morning exercises, often with grandchildren in tow.
-They can be seen in groups practicing tai chi, performing martial arts, doing local dances.
+They can be seen in groups practicing tai chi, performing martial arts, and doing local dances.
 It is a site that can be seen throughout China.

-- Two traditional pastimes that are unique to Shanghai is the ancient art of Pingtan (storytelling and ballad singing) and Shanghai Opera.
+- Two traditional pastimes that are unique to Shanghai are the ancient art of Pingtan (storytelling and ballad singing) and Shanghai Opera.
 Pingtan is a form of storytelling that traditionally has only one performer.
 The performer sits on the stage with only a couple of props used to emphasize what he is saying, and tells love tales, or tales of the daring exploits of legendary Chinese figures.
 This is very popular among Shanghai's elderly men, who often go to the Yuyuan Garden's tea house to enjoy this performing art.
 Shanghai's Local Opera is also popular amongst the elderly, and they enjoy watching performances in the evenings.

 Shanghai's Young Generation

 - Head out to bars and nightclubs

 - Shanghai locals are known for their hard work, but after work, they really like to play, and it is at night that Shanghai truly shines.
 Most of Shanghai's ancient and modern buildings are lit up at night, and the scene is quite spectacular.

 - It is the perfect time for local lovers to take a cruise on the Huangpu River which flows through the city and passes by the Bund and the Oriental Pearl Tower, which look particularly beautiful at night.